AmruthaPatil/NYU-Systems-Engineering/README.md

 # Systems Engineering

 Welcome to the repository for my Systems Engineering course at NYU.
-This repository contains detailed analyses and a project related to various aspects of systems engineering.
+This repository contains detailed analysis and a project related to various aspects of systems engineering.
 Below is a brief overview of the contents:

 ## Analysis of Passenger Automobile Subsystems and Complex Systems
 I have provided a detailed analysis of passenger automobile subsystems, including test interfaces, and in-built test indicators.
 The analysis is presented from the perspective of systems engineering, highlighting the importance of these subsystems in the overall functioning of the automobile.
 Additionally, I have provided a detailed analysis of complex systems, focusing on the need analysis and the need for technology evolution.